Martin Clark (author): Biography

 The Substitution Order was released on July 9, 2019.
-The novel was once again a bestseller for Clark, landing on several lists, including those compiled by SIBA and Barnes and Noble.
-It was a number one bestseller on multiple Amazon charts, and the audio version reached number one nationally.
+The novel was once again a bestseller for Clark, landing on several lists, including those compiled by SIBA, Barnes and Noble, and Amazon, where it became his first number one national bestseller.
 The New York Times called The Substitution Order "a great legal thriller" and selected it as an Editors' Choice, and both SIBA and The Washington Post named it a Best Summer Book.
 In its review, The Washington Times confirmed that Clark is "often acclaimed as the country's best writer of legal thrillers."
 Clark won his third Library of Virginia People's Choice Award for fiction on October 17, 2020.

+The Plinko Bounce was published in September of 2023 and became another bestseller for Clark.
+The New York Times lauded the book as "terrific" and selected it as both an Editors' Choice and 2023 Best Thriller.
+The book's launch event at the Patrick County Public Library continued Clark's charitable contributions to his community, raising $16,052 in scholarship monies which were given to a local high school graduate attending Hollins University.
+The book won Clark a fourth Library of Virginia People's Choice Award for fiction.

 Clark became a juvenile and domestic relations district court judge in 1992 and was appointed to the circuit court bench for the Virginia counties of Patrick and Henry in May 1995.
 On April 27, 2016, he was presented with the Patrick County Outstanding Community Service Award.
 In January 2018, the Virginia State Bar awarded him the Harry L. Carrico Professionalism Award.
 He retired as a judge on May 1, 2019.

 Clark attended Woodberry Forest School.
 He graduated from Davidson College in 1981 and the University of Virginia School of Law in 1984.
 He lives in Stuart, Virginia.